hadrienmichel/ERTUtilities/README.md

 # ERTProtocolsCreator
-In this repository, you will find different Python scripts to generate ERT protocols for given geometries
+In this repository, you will find different Python scripts to generate ERT protocols for given geometries or process data originating from the ABME Terrameter (LS1 and LS2).

 # Create 2D arrays:
 They are two functions to create 2D arrays: